MrBenJ/modern-js-by-example/004-asynchronous-tooling.md

 ```
 There's nothing wrong with either approach, just make sure you and your team agrees on which method is preferred.

 **IMPORTANT** As of Node v10, Unhandled rejected promises will halt and/or crash the Node process.
-If you aren't handling rejected promises now, you will need to it soon, otherwise your whole program will straight up crash.
+If you aren't handling rejected promises now, you will need to it soon, otherwise your whole program will crash.

 ### Keep Promises Simple